6peterlu/decodingthenarwhal/README.md

 ## What's this blog about?
 I'm not sure yet, but I hope it can be a place for people to read articles or stories that encourage them to see life in more positive ways.
+It's also meant to be a place where aspiring writers can receive feedback on their work.
+Each article will contain a feedback link at the bottom that will link to wherever the author chooses to receive edits.

 ## What's this about narwhals?
 I like narwhals a lot and I'm sad there's no emoji for them.